matthewy0987/COMM2216_SlackDocs/docs/index.md

 # Introduction
-Welcome! 👋 This document will guide you through the use of three slack function/features on the website version of slack.
-Slack is a communication platform usually used in businesses to exchange messages and files to individuals or to a group.
+Welcome! 👋 This document will guide you through the use of three functions/features on Slack's web browser version.
+Slack is a communication platform usually used in businesses to exchange messages and files with individuals or with a group.
 Slack also supports voice and video calls.
-The aim is to provide a step by step guide with pictures to complete tasks that give insight on these features.
+The purpose of this document is to provide a step by step guide, with pictures, that will help you complete and learn the following functions/features:

 ## Intended users
 This user guide is targeted towards: